Climate change mitigation in developing countries (Coursera)

-This free, online course (offered through the online learning platform Coursera) is led by Prof Harald Winkler, director of the Energy Research Centre at the University of Cape Town, along with colleagues from the Mitigation Action Plans & Scenarios (MAPS) Programme, a collaborative partnership of country teams in the Global South - Brazil, Chile, Colombia, Peru, India, and South Africa.
-Climate change mitigation (reducing greenhouse gas emissions) and development both involve many complex problems - each are 'wicked' problems, meaning they defy easy solutions.
-Tackling both development and climate change together is a 'super-wicked' problem - a problem that involves many trade-offs between different objectives - but also, more deeply, it involves dealing with competing interests.
+This free, online course is led by Prof Harald Winkler, director of the Energy Research Centre at the University of Cape Town, along with colleagues from the Mitigation Action Plans & Scenarios (MAPS) Programme, a collaborative partnership of country teams in the Global South - Brazil, Chile, Colombia, Peru, India, and South Africa.
+Climate change mitigation (reducing greenhouse gas emissions) and development both involve many complex problems that defy easy solutions.
+Tackling both development and climate change together presents a 'super-wicked' problem - a problem that involves many trade-offs between different objectives - but also, more deeply, it involves dealing with competing interests.

 These e-learning modules are part of the Climate System Analysis Group’s online material used in climate science training.
 The focus in these particular modules is on different types of climate data.
-When it comes to using climate data, a user is often confronted by very scientific terminology and also lists of multiple sources of data, often with very little guidance on application.
+When it comes to using climate data, a user is often confronted by very scientific terminology and also lists of multiple sources of data, often with very little guidance on how to apply the data.
 The objective here is to provide an entry level background to the many concepts used in climate science, to assist users in understanding the data they are using and where it comes from.

-This free, online course (offered through the online learning platform Coursera) is led by Prof Mark New, Director of ACDI and explains why climate adaptation is important for Africa.
+This free, online course is led by Prof Mark New, Director of ACDI and explains why climate adaptation is important for Africa.
 Participants are shown tangible examples of adaptation at work in different contexts and institutional settings.
-The course includes new videos with a mix of visuals and guest lecturers from across Africa, and interactive and engaging content.
-This course will appeal to a range of practitioners, professionals and students from development-related fields in Africa.
+The course includes guest lecturers from across Africa, and is full of interactive and engaging content.
+This course will appeal to a range of practitioners, professionals and students working in development-related fields in Africa.